hummingbirdLabs/hummingBird.github.io/content/posts/post-005.md

 # A Brief About Me
 I've worked at NetEase Games, Baidu, Tencent (8 years), and Meituan (nearly 7 years), leading large-scale R&D projects and managing teams of 100+ engineers.

-Now, I'm building an AI startup.
+Currently, I'm pursuing entrepreneurship in the AI field.

 Why?
 The world runs on uncertainty — staying in corporate roles too long breeds addiction to certainty.
 Starting an AI venture is like setting sail into uncharted waters.